Spelling Strategies-Part 1

 I think my poor spellers would have fit the criteria for a diagnosis of some form of dyslexia.
-Dyslexia, defined as “difficulty with words”, specifically difficulties with spelling and reading.
+Dyslexia, is defined as “difficulty with words”, specifically difficulties with spelling and reading.
 Dyslexia or “word blindness” as it was first called was first identified in 1881.
-However, the bulk of research and identification did not emerge until the late 90’s until the advancement of neuroimaging technology made its appearance in research.
+However, the bulk of research and identification did not emerge until the late 90’s when the advancement of neuroimaging technology made its appearance in research.
 And public awareness of dyslexia did not come into the mainstream until the beginning of the millennium.
-Dyslexia research had not reached me as a homeschool mom in the late 90’s.
+Dyslexia research had not reached me as a homeschool mom in the late 90s.

 Importance of Learning to Spell

 As our technology progresses, the debate about learning to spell continues to heat up.
 Each side argues with courtroom fervor.
-They ask and defend their position “Why take the time to learn how to spell?
-After all, American English did not have standardize spelling until the debut of Noah Webster’s Dictionaries in 1758.
+They ask and defend their position, “Why take the time to learn how to spell?
+After all, American English did not have standardized spelling until the debut of Noah Webster’s Dictionaries in 1758.
 However, no matter how the circle of arguments spins, there are undeniable benefits to learning how to spell correctly.